 Error-proofing refers to the implementation of fail-safe mechanisms to prevent a process from producing defects.
-This activity is also know by the Japanese term poka-yoke, from poka (inadvertent errors) and yokeru (to avoid) - pronounced POH-kuh YOH-kay.
+This activity is also known by the Japanese term poka-yoke, from poka (inadvertent errors) and yokeru (to avoid) - pronounced POH-kuh YOH-kay.

 Although this common-sense concept has been around for a long time, it was more fully developed and popularized by Shigeo Shingo in Japan.